Table of Contents

 The RO membrane filter in this system is larger and more efficient than standard RO filters in other units.
 At 15 inches in height and 4.3 inches across, the membrane can filter water more thoroughly, assisted by the pressure pump to prevent backflow.

 This system features an activated carbon block filter, which is made from natural coconut shell and returns beneficial minerals into the RO drinking water to minimize acidity, and remove unpleasant taste and odour.

 The system’s built-in leakage protector monitors water in real-time and switches off water and power supply if a leak is detected, ensuring the safety of other electrical devices in the surrounding area.

-The Waterdrop RO doesn’t have a water storage tank, so water must be produced and sent straight to the faucet when it is turned on.
+The Waterdrop WD-G3-W doesn’t have a water storage tank, so water must be produced and sent straight to the faucet when it is turned on.